franklingu/franklingu.github.io/_posts/2015-01-04-about-year-3-sem-1.markdown

 ### EE3204

 Well, networking may not be my piece.
 But honestly I just do not really absorb whatever is taught in lectures well.
-Only after I took those tests and then I go back and google--I kind of believe Google teaches better, or maybe it is because I was coding for some other modules while lectures :P
+Only after I took those tests and then I go back and Google--I kind of believe Google teaches better, or maybe it is because I was coding for some other modules while lectures :P

 *Grade: B+* A really bad-looking grade, I guess it is a punishment for me not taking it seriously.